grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 	* Are the names (both boats and people) ok?
 	* Is there anything offensive that I'm not recognizing?
 * [ ] do a search for 'ly' and remove any useless adverbs.
 Maybe 'that' too.
+* [ ] audit 'and's --- 'it was a dark and stormy night': multiple descriptors compete for attention.
 * [ ] find and make consistent whether numbers are written out or not
 	* I think I lean towards JUST using numerals.
 I don't love written-out numbers in text.
 	* except zero --- that needs to be written out.